wrcnpst/wrcnpst/README.md

 - 🌱 I’m currently learning
        - Website and Application development
        - Data Science
-- 💞️ I’m looking to collaborate on Full-stack developer or Data Engineer
+- 💞️ I’m looking to collaborate on Full-stack developer or Full-stack data
 - 📫 How to reach me: wichai.rcnpst@gmail.com

 <!---